Investors watch retail stocks as U.S. holiday shopping beckons

 Recent earnings reports from retailers have cited problems with supply disruptions and strategists say inventory levels could be a problem for some retailers this shopping season.

-Gap Inc. GPS.N late Thursday lowered its full-year forecast amid supply chain disruptions including factory closures, and its stock plunged in after-hours trade.
+This week, Gap Inc. GPS.N lowered its full-year forecast amid supply chain disruptions including factory closures, and its stock plunged about 23% on Wednesday.

 Last week, Walmart Inc WMT.N raised its annual sales and profit forecast but global supply-chain disruptions hit its margins in the third quarter.